Temporal arteritis

 More general symptoms are also common – for example, flu-like symptoms, unintentional weight loss, depression and tiredness.

-About 2 in 5 people with temporal arteritis also develop polymyalgia rheumatica.
+Some people with temporal arteritis also develop polymyalgia rheumatica (PMR).
 This causes pain, stiffness and inflammation in the muscles around the shoulders, neck and hips.

 • you think you might have temporal arteritis